-The 10 day plan for passing as a Quant – The Quant Finance Crash Course.
+The 10 day quant training plan for passing as a Quant

-The 10 day plan to learning the Quantitative Finance language.
+The 10 day quant training plan to learning the Quantitative Finance language.

 Over the last two years a number of our customers asked for a topic specific learning guide.

 “If you had to pick up value at risk in a day, where would you start?
 What would you read?
 What should I buy?”